Last updated on March 30, 2025

 • Thought Scour operates as a mini Ancestral Recall.

-• When casting cards with Muldrotha, cast Solemn Simulacrum and other cards like artifacts instead of creatures.
+• When you cast cards with Muldrotha, cast Baleful Strix and Gravebreaker Lamia and other cards like artifacts or enchantments instead of creatures.
 That way you can still use Muldrotha to cast another creature.

 • This deck has a fair share of basic lands because there are lots of repeatable ramp effects that search for basics, like Sakura-Tribe Elder.